mayank26saxena/deepsort/README.md

 ![alt text](https://github.com/mayank26saxena/deepsort/blob/master/images/epochs-and-accuracy-.png)

 ## To Do
-- [ ] Convert into a Python package.
 - [ ] Try with different sequence lengths and max number.
 - [ ] Add plots.
+- [ ] Compare average running time with other sorting algorithms.

 ## Contributions
 All patches are welcome!